paulhenri-l/php-fpm/README.md

 # PHP-FPM Image

-This php-fpm image is tailored for Laravel
+This php-fpm image is tailored for Laravel it uses php8

 ## Software